Gemma Bonner: Racing Louisville

 In April 2021, Racing Louisville FC announced signing Bonner to a two-year contract with an option for a third year.
 She arrived in June and started 13 matches for the expansion club through the 2021 season.
 Bonner was named one of four captains at Racing for 2022.
-She has started all four of Racing's 2022 NWSL Challenge Cup matches, scoring in her team's 3-0 win at Kansas City.
+She has started all four of Racing's 2022 NWSL Challenge Cup matches, scoring in her team's 3–0 win at Kansas City.

 Liverpool

 On 23 December 2022 Bonner signed with Liverpool again.

+On 9 November 2023, Bonner became the record appearance holder at the club with her notching her 135th appearance against Manchester City in the League Cup.
+On 26 November, she was awarded a special framed shirt by Ian Callaghan, the record holder for the Liverpool men's team.

+On 28 April 2024, in honour of her being a former two-time League Title winning captain and record appearance holder, Bonner was honoured by the men's Academy at Kirkby by having a dressing room named after her.
+The idea came from Academy Director, Alex Inglethorpe and was installed by Head of Facilities, Andy Rice.
+Bonner becomes the first female player to receive such an honour, joining the likes of Steven Gerrard and Robbie Fowler.

+On 4 August 2025, it was announced that Bonner had signed a new contract to extend her time with the club.

 International career

 An England representative at Under 17s, Under 19s, Under 20s and Under 23s level by the age of 19, Bonner has accumulated a wealth of international experience.
 She was in the England Under 17s World Cup team, in which they ended in the fourth place.
 In 2009 Bonner was part of the England Under 19s European Championship winning side.

 Bonner received her first senior team call-up for the UEFA Euro 2013 qualifier away to Croatia in March 2012.

 Bonner made her first senior appearance in September 2013, under interim coach Brent Hills, in an 8–0 World Cup qualifying win over Turkey at Fratton Park.
 She was recalled to the team by incoming coach Phil Neville in January 2018, but an ankle ligament injury ruled her out of the 2018 SheBelieves Cup in March.

 In February 2019 Bonner was added to the England squad for the SheBelieves Cup following an injury to Millie Bright.

+Bonner has England legacy number 182.
+The FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.